 - Reserve materials and recent volumes of the USF Law Review will help you understand what is expected in terms of style and content.
 Professors, librarians and outside attorneys are also good sources of information and advice on interesting topics.

-- Two comment or note must be of nearly publishable quality.
+- The comment or note must be of nearly publishable quality.
 These factors include:

 - Organization and quality or writing